onResponse function.

 Response data

-Access the raw response.
+Access the raw response.response

 Use the response object to read things like response headers.

-The response body is already consumed for text-based responses, so do not use response.text()
+The response body is already consumed for text-based responses, so do not use

-string is available when the response content-type
+html string is available when the response content-type starts with text/html.

 json

-object is available when the response content-type
+json object is available when the response content-type starts with application/json.

-Use this object instead of awaiting response.json()
+Use this object instead of awaiting response.json().

 xml

-object is available when the response content-type
+xml object is available when the response content-type starts with application/xml.

-Use this object instead of awaiting response.text()
+Use this object instead of awaiting response.text().

 Other helpers